CTemplar/webclient-themes/README.md

 # CTemplar Themes
-The official theme repository for mail.ctemplar.com
+The official themes repository for mail.ctemplar.com

 ## How to use?
 1. Login to your CTemplar account.